 If you love it, it will love you right back,.

 Which Breeds Are The Most Aggressive?

 When it comes to aggression in dogs, some people are quick to assume the bigger breeds like pit bulls, Rottweilers and dobermans are the worst offenders.
-But in reality, according to a study published in Applied Animal Behavior00114-7/abstract) the most aggressive dog was the dachshund, chihuahuas came in second and the Jack Russells brought home third.
+But in reality, according to a study published in Applied Animal Behavior the most aggressive dog was the dachshund, chihuahuas came in second and the Jack Russells brought home third.

 The American Temperament Test Society also found that "American pit bull terriers were among the most tolerant breeds."